-Before heading to a remote location which are most BLM campsites, you should take into consideration the weather conditions, necessary equipment, and any safety procedures that are recommended.
+Before heading to a remote location, where most BLM campsites are located, you should take into consideration the weather conditions, necessary equipment, and any safety procedures that are recommended.
 In order to maintain safety standards for visitors and the environment itself, the BLM has specific protection and law enforcement responsibilities to achieve its resource management mission.

 Resource Management Mission: